 - Press the “Enter” key, and the file should be deleted.

 Question 4: How do I force delete files in the temp folder?

-Answer: A temp folder is a place where your computer stores temporary files.
-Sometimes, these files can get stuck in the temp folder and you may not be able to remove them normally.
+Answer: A temp folder is where your computer stores temporary files.
+Sometimes, these files can get stuck in the temp folder, and you may not be able to remove them normally.
 To force delete files in the temp folder, you can use a computer program like Clean Master.
 This program will force delete temp folder files, including stuck ones.